ssteja698/word-chain/README.md

 ### This game also consists of few CSS animations which make it even more interesting! 🥳

-### To open this game, go into Environment section and click on View Deployment.
+### To open this game, go into `Environments` section and click on `View deployment`.
 With that, you will be good to go 😀